10 – 15 inches

 Devoted, friendly, affectionate, stubborn, social, active

 When you cross the Pomeranian with the Cocker Spaniel, you’ll have the Cockeranian, also known as the Cocker-Pom.
 The Pomeranian is a well-known and well-loved lapdog that is energetic, lively, and curious, and the Cocker Spaniel is a gentle, playful, and happy dog.
-The Cockeranian can only be the most adorable dog when she comes from two such gorgeous and amazing parents.
+The Cockeranian can only be the most adorable dog when they come from two such gorgeous and amazing parents.

-The Cockeranian’s appearance will depend on which parent she will take after the most.
-She might be small or medium in size with a double coat of wavy and coarse fur on top and a dense and soft undercoat.
-She might have medium to long ears that may hang loosely like the Cocker or held erect life the Pom.
-She could range from the lightest to the darkest colors but might be more commonly black and white, light brown, or almost any color combination with black markings.
+The Cockeranian’s appearance will depend on which parent they will take after the most.
+They might be small or medium in size with a double coat of wavy and coarse fur on top and a dense and soft undercoat.
+They might have medium to long ears that may hang loosely like the Cocker or held erect life the Pom.
+They could range from the lightest to the darkest colors but might be more commonly black and white, light brown, or almost any color combination with black markings.

 The Cockeranian is a very energetic dog that, like most mixed breeds, is healthy and has a long lifespan.
 They can be easy to train, but be aware that they might also have a stubborn streak.
-The Cockeranian is a very happy and friendly dog that will get along well with everyone she meets, as long as she has been socialized well.
+The Cockeranian is a very happy and friendly dog that will get along well with everyone they meet, as long as they have been socialized well.

 3 Little-Known Facts About the Cockeranian

-1. The Cockeranian is very attached to her owner.
+1. The Cockeranian is very attached to their owner.